isovector/sandymaguire.me/site/posts/2018-02-11-blindness.markdown

 ---

-I lead in with that quote about truth in literature, because it's the most heinous problem in Blindness.
+I led in with that quote about truth in literature, because it's the most heinous problem in Blindness.
 Things happen not because they make any sense in the novel, but because they advance the plot.
 This is the definition of a plot hole, and as I've remarked earlier, Blindness is riddled with them.